Become a Trustee

 How does the trustee board work?

-The trustee board is primarily made up of ex-members of the contest organising committee, but with vacancies on its trustee board the decision has been taken to also recruit externally.
+The trustee board has historically been made up of ex-members of the contest organising committee, however we are now looking to expand and recruit external people with no previous involvement in UniBrass.
 Chair of the Board of Trustees, Andy Straiton, commented, “We know there are lots of people in the brass banding community and beyond who are keen to support the work UniBrass does, and lots of people will be able to offer a range of skills that can help continue the success achieved so far by UniBrass.
 If you are at all interested, please have a chat to one of the current trustees!”

 How can you apply?

 Applications are open, but not just to students and alumni!
 Everyone is encouraged to consider applying if they’re keen to continue supporting the ever-growing student brass band community.
 Being a trustee offers an exciting opportunity to help shape the future of university brass banding.
 In particular, the Foundation is keen to hear from people with commercial experience, ideally within the arts sector.
 Whether the experience is in securing corporate sponsorship, successfully applying for grants or simply being involved in professional music-making, if you have that experience the Foundation want to hear from you.

 As a trustee you have legal responsibility for ensuring the charity meets its charitable aims as outlined in the constitution.
 This involves attending meetings of the trustee board and running projects to support university banding.
 Other duties required of trustees will depend what responsibilities you take on as a trustee, the role will evolve around the successful applicant to work to their strengths.

 No – a separate organising committee run the contest.
 The Foundation oversee the work this committee does as well as running other projects.
 However, it is expected that you’ll volunteer to help out at the contest each year.

 What is the legal responsibility of a trustee?